MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-copy-app-module.md

 9. Import the solution .zip back into your Dynamics 365 organization.

-10. After successfully tagging your application for Field Service Mobile, you should now see the app module in the app picker screen when after signing into to the app.
+10. After successfully tagging your application for Field Service mobile, you should now see the app module in the app picker screen when after signing into to the app.

 ![Field Service mobile app, showing the custom app module you created.](media/image6.png)